DontPanicDigital/readme/README.md

 #### Run Migrations

 To run new migrations, run `php www/index.php migrations:migrate`.
 This command is also called automatically when running `composer install`.

+# Git flow

+In our projects we use enhanced git system name git flow.
+Every project should be a git flow repo (you can turn classic repo into git-flow enabled one via command `git flow init`)
+For more informations about git flow, installation process and usage visit `https://danielkummer.github.io/git-flow-cheatsheet/`
+Our branches names are separated by `-` (example: `feature-new-feature` or `realease-v1.3.0`).
+There is no "version prefix" (one of `git init` questions), but we add it manually.